groundhoggwp/holler-box/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team helps validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.]( https://patchstack.com/database/vdp/9e5fb9de-b4ff-4c66-a60b-2d04c7cc641d )

 == Changelog ==

+= 2.3.12 (2026-07-23) =
+* FIXED Correctly invalidate statistics cache when new impressions and submissions are logged.

 = 2.3.11 (2026-05-11) =
 * SECURITY Fixed vulnerability responsibly disclosed by Patchstack.